 We all look at failure, be it in love or business, as a negative thing.
 But if we turn the glass around and look at it from another perspective, all these failures are essential and are the springboard to the success we have today.
-Here are lessons you can learn from a failed relationship and why you should embrace them…
+Here are some lessons you can learn from a failed relationship and why you should embrace these lessons…

 1. You learn more about yourself and life.